 HB 2455 (P.A.
-101-0633 - linked here) (Rep. Hoffman, D-Belleville/Sen. Holmes, D-Aurora) was approved by both chambers and represents an agreement between labor and business on changes to the workers’ compensation and unemployment insurance programs.
+101-0633 - linked here) (Rep. Hoffman, D-Belleville/Sen. Holmes, D-Aurora) represents an agreement between labor and business on changes to the workers’ compensation and unemployment insurance programs.
 With respect to workers’ compensation, this bill creates a temporary rebuttable presumption for first responder and front-line (essential) workers who contract COVID-19 on the job.

 Hospital Assessment Program

 SB 2541 (P.A.
-101-0650 - linked here) (Sen. Steans, D-Chicago/Rep. Harris, D-Chicago) was approved by both chambers and renews the hospital assessment program in Illinois to enable the state to capture $3.9 billion in federal funds for treating Medicaid patients.
+101-0650 - linked here) (Sen. Steans, D-Chicago/Rep. Harris, D-Chicago) renews the hospital assessment program in Illinois to enable the state to capture $3.9 billion in federal funds for treating Medicaid patients.
 This represents an increase of $450 million over previous years.
 The assessment bill includes a Medicaid physician rate increase and prioritizes funding for critical access and safety net hospitals.
-Along with the state budget, enactment of this legislation is time sensitive and needed to be accomplished before June 30, 2020.

 SB 516 (P.A.
-101-0648 - linked here) (Sen. Cunningham, D-Chicago/Rep. Rita, D-Blue Island) was approved by both chambers and makes various changes to the gaming bill passed last year.
+101-0648 - linked here) (Sen. Cunningham, D-Chicago/Rep. Rita, D-Blue Island) makes various changes to the gaming bill passed in 2019.
 SB 516 extends the time that casino operators have to pay the reconciliation fee from 2 to 6 years.
 The bill also reduces the tax rates for the Chicago casino and makes a technical fix for the Danville casino.
 Due to the pandemic, the bill moves the due date for fees associated with gaming and sports betting license and positions from July 1, 2020, to July 1, 2021.
 Finally, the bill makes technical fixes to ensure video gaming can occur at the Illinois State Fairgrounds and DuQuoin State Fairgrounds.

 Graduated Income Tax Constitutional Amendment Ballot Question

-SJR 1 - linked here (Sen. Harmon, D-Oak Park/Rep. Madigan, D-Chicago) was approved by both chambers and establishes the wording of the arguments both in favor and in opposition to a graduated income tax that will be submitted to voters ahead of the November 2020 General Election.
+SJR 1 - linked here (Sen. Harmon, D-Oak Park/Rep. Madigan, D-Chicago) establishes the wording of the arguments both in favor and in opposition to a graduated income tax that will be submitted to voters ahead of the November 2020 General Election.
 SJR 1 also establishes how the question will be presented on the ballot.
 Voters will have an opportunity to decide whether they want to amend the Illinois Constitution to allow for implementation of a graduated income tax.